munificent/craftinginterpreters/book/optimization.md

 ### Conditional support

-I know the details of the new value representation aren't very clear in your head yet.
+I know the details of this new representation aren't clear in your head yet.
 Don't worry, they will crystallize as we work through the implementation.
 Before we get to that, we're going to put some compile-time scaffolding in place.

-For our previous optimization, we just replaced the previous slow code and called it done.
+For our previous optimization, we rewrote the previous slow code and called it done.
 This one is a little different.
-NaN boxing relies on some very low-level details of how a chip represents floating point numbers and pointers.
+NaN boxing relies on some very low-level details of how a chip represents floating-point numbers and pointers.
 It *probably* works on most CPUs you're likely to encounter, but you can never be totally sure.

 It would suck if our VM completely lost support for an architecture just because of its value representation.
 To avoid that, we'll maintain support for *both*